RyanParsley/skillful-notes/slides.md

 Craig pretends like he's not collaborating on this presentation, but I know the reason there's only one set of footprints.

+There is wisdom in this community that transcends Obsidian.
+It just happens to be expressed in Obsidian.
+Don't get hung up on that implementation detail.

-Not only is the obsidian community big and verbose, they're very thoughtful.
+Not only is the Obsidian community big and verbose, they're very thoughtful.
 Content creators that talk about Obsidian get deep in the weeds.

 Obsidian community is a group of people that express themselves through